aratheunseen/fiona/README.md

-# fiona: a notice bot
+# Fiona: a notice bot